8 Best Apps and Courses for Learning Finnish [without having to study grammar]

 • Nice looking and well-made app

-• Short (only 30 lessons are available in Finnish currently)
+• Super short (only 30 lessons are available in Finnish)

 • Uses very formal language